What Is Deferred Maintenance?

 3. Deferred Maintenance for Facilities

 Deferred maintenance is also common in facility management.
-This may shorten assets’ life cycle, lead to asset failure, or cause unscheduled downtime, all of which can be extremely costly.
+This may shorten assets’ life cycle, lead to asset failure, or cause unscheduled downtime, which can be extremely costly.
 For example, say a worker is fulfilling a planned maintenance work order when a critical asset suddenly breaks down.
 They will likely abandon the task at hand to address the more urgent equipment emergency.

 It’s worth mentioning that the postponing of maintenance isn’t reserved for mechanical equipment.
 Roofs, parking lots, and other non-critical building infrastructure also must be examined for signs of deterioration.
 Also noteworthy, the term “deferred maintenance” is used in the accounting world.
 While technicians differentiate between maintenance and repairs, accountants do not.